 As part of the international contribution to maintain peace in the region, Denmark has supported the strengthening of border security between Lebanon and Syria since 2007.
 The Project reflects a strong partnership between the Danish Ministry of Foreign Affairs, Danish National Police, operating with the support of the International Centre for Migration Policy Development (ICMPD) and the Royal Danish Embassy in Beirut.
-The project component Danish Project to Support Land Border Management in Lebanon aims at enhancing capacities of Lebanese agencies and personnel involved in land border management at all levels - Lebanese Armed Forces (LAF), Internal Security Forces (IFS), General Security (GS) and Lebanese Customs Administration (LCA) - and to contribute to regional stability by supporting Lebanon’s capacity to manage its border with Syria.
+The project component Danish Project to Support Land Border Management in Lebanon aims at enhancing capacities of Lebanese agencies and personnel involved in land border management at all levels – LAF, IFS,GS and LCA – and to contribute to regional stability by supporting Lebanon’s capacity to manage its border with Syria.
 Based on a specifically tailored and dynamic training curriculum, designed with the participation of representatives of the four Lebanese agencies working on borders, subjects covered include administrative, operational, technical, IT, soft skills and other specialized training courses.
 The project covers two areas of intervention, namely 1) green border and border crossing points (BCP) personnel trained and equipped 2) ISF Regional Dog-handling units set up and trained personnel for use at BCPs and green border.
 The implementation of this component relies on the joining of efforts of Danish National Police experts and the ICMPD expert network with other international and Lebanese entities working on IBM.

 The Lebanese beneficiaries and partners